Please sign in as a member to access the following Professional Learning Scholarship applications:

 A trade show is held concurrently with the conference which provides access to the latest information on products and resources available to schools in Victoria.

-2018 Conference dates - May 9-11 to be held at the Pullman-Mercure Albert Park, 65 Queens Road, Melbourne.
+2019 Conference dates - May 8-10 to be held at the Pullman-Mercure Albert Park, 65 Queens Road, Melbourne.
 Each year we hold a Gala Dinner on the Thursday evening which is a themed event.
+This year we celebrate our 40th Anniversary, therefore the theme being 'Ruby'.

 For further information on conference details, please visit www.abmvss.theconferencemanager.com.au or contact our Conference Manager Jacqui Bates - firstname.lastname@example.org or email@example.com